 With regular pruning box plants are a trouble-free way to add structure, definition and year round color to your garden.
 Versatile enough to work in a range of planting styles and schemes, the variety of plants available means that there is a boxwood plant for every garden.

-Easy to grow and care for boxwood is a great way to add year round color and definition to a space.
+Easy to grow and care for boxwood shrubs are a great way to add year round color and definition to a space.
 The range of varieties on offer means boxwood planting can work just as well in small container gardens or balconies as in large spaces.
 From simple edging solutions to crafted topiary statement pieces, boxwood plants are an ideal addition to any garden.